Maine: Geography

 Maine's Moosehead Lake is the largest lake wholly in New England, since Lake Champlain is located between Vermont, New York, and Quebec.
 A number of other Maine lakes, such as South Twin Lake, are described by Thoreau in The Maine Woods (1864).
 Mount Katahdin is the northern terminus of the Appalachian Trail, which extends southerly to Springer Mountain, Georgia, and the southern terminus of the new International Appalachian Trail which, when complete, will run to Belle Isle, Newfoundland and Labrador.

-Machias Seal Island and North Rock, off the state's Downeast coast, are claimed by both Canada and the American town of Cutler, and are within one of four areas between the two countries whose sovereignty is still in dispute, but it is the only one of the disputed areas containing land.
+Machias Seal Island and North Rock, off the state's Downeast coast, are claimed by both Canada and the Maine town of Cutler, and are within one of four areas between the two countries whose sovereignty is still in dispute, but it is the only one of the disputed areas containing land.
 Also in this easternmost area in the Bay of Fundy is the Old Sow, the largest tidal whirlpool in the Western Hemisphere.

-Maine is the least densely populated U.S. state east of the Mississippi River.
-It is called the Pine Tree State; over 80% of its total land is forested or unclaimed, the most forest cover of any U.S. state.
+Maine is the least densely populated state east of the Mississippi River.
+It is called the Pine Tree State due to its largest distribution and presence of pine, including Pinus strobus and Pinus resinosa.
+Over 80% of its total area is forested or unclaimed, the most forest cover of any U.S. state.
 In the wooded areas of the interior lies much uninhabited land, some of which does not have formal political organization into local units (a rarity in New England).
 The Northwest Aroostook unorganized territory in the northern part of the state, for example, has an area of 2668 sqmi and a population of 10, or one person for every 267 sqmi.

 Maine is in the temperate broadleaf and mixed forests biome.
 The land near the southern and central Atlantic coast is covered by the mixed oaks of the Northeastern coastal forests.
 The remainder of the state, including the North Woods, is covered by the New England–Acadian forests.